idubrov/ivans-rv/src/lib/content/2022-10-08-finished-riveting-aft-fuselage/index.md

 Finally, I riveted the ELT brackets with the LP4-3 rivets.
 The plan to rivet the brackets using the solid rivets on the bottom worked out great.

 ![](5-riveted-brackets.jpeg)

+Overall, it went well, but I had to upsize several rivets half-size (up to NAS1241) and one rivet to NAS1097 ("oops" rivet).
+Some, if not most NAS1241 were when I drilled out the rivet for some reason and the hole was big enough to fit NAS1241.
+Not because of drilling, but rather because the hole got stretched.
+In some cases, the hole stayed small enough, so I kept AN426.
+I think the holes that got stretched might be the holes where I had some misalignment when drilling.

+The "oops" rivet case was one place where I messed up a rivet a few times, upgraded to NAS1241, and still messed up the rivet two times.
+Finally, I screwed up drilling out the rivet, so I pretty much only had one chance at fixing it.
+Luckily, I was able to put the "oops" rivet just fine using the back-riveting.